Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Introduction

 \subsection{Contributions}

-The contributions of the paper are as follows. \begin{enumerate} \item We initiate the study of fluid restless multi-armed bandits where the state equations are either affine or quadratic in the state.
-We derive fundamental properties of these systems and use them to efficiently implement a numerical solution algorithm known as the shooting method \citep{StoerJ2013ItNA}. \item We propose the use of the decision tree algorithm, OCT-H, to learn a state feedback policy.
-To address potential nonlinearities in the training data, we leverage the structural properties of FRMAB problems, developing an efficient technique for nonlinear feature augmentation. \item We test our approach on machine maintenance, epidemic control, and fisheries control problems, demonstrating that it produces high-quality feedback policies for these applications. \item We show that once a policy is learned, it leads to a significant speed-up compared to solving a problem from scratch using the shooting method. \end{enumerate}
+The contributions of the paper are as follows. \begin{enumerate} \item We initiate the study of \jnm{FRMABPs} where the state equations are either affine or quadratic in the state.
+We derive fundamental properties of these systems and use them to efficiently implement a numerical solution algorithm known as the shooting method \citep{StoerJ2013ItNA}. \item We propose \jnm{using} the decision tree algorithm OCT-H to learn a \jnm{time-dependent} state feedback policy.
+To address potential nonlinearities in the training data, we leverage the structural properties of FRMABPs, developing an efficient technique for nonlinear feature augmentation. \item We test our approach on machine maintenance, epidemic control, and fisheries control problems, demonstrating that it produces high-quality feedback policies for these applications. \item We show that once a policy is learned, it leads to a significant speed-up compared to solving a problem from scratch using the shooting method. \end{enumerate}